yl2811-cmd/Showheel/wwwroot/story-engl.md

 ## VII.
 The cumulative position of the red jacket

-See the red jacket rules in timelapse §P-06 to P-10.
+See the Red Jacket Rules in Timelapse §P-06 to P-10.

 **Key points accumulated in the childhood chapter:**
 1. Part III, around age 10: Edmund gave her an old coat dyed with red clay.
 The sleeves were too long.
 "They'll fit perfectly when they're a little longer."
 (So casual that it's imperceptible on the first read)
 2. Mid-Part III-IV: At a market/on a road in a valley, an old man's eyes light up slightly when he sees red (the first hint from Edmund's website, which Anna didn't notice).
 3. Part IV: Before and after Edmund's disappearance, the red jacket hangs at the workshop entrance, and Anna passes by it every day.
 4. Part IV finale: One cold morning, Anna put on her coat.
 A spring breeze.
-(Weight comes from all previous accumulated data, not an emphasis)
+(Weight comes from all previous accumulations, not an emphasis)
 5. Part V: The red jacket became Anna's visual signature.
 Anna was wearing this jacket when Joren said "You won't leave."
 6. In Part V, Anna once said, "Just go to a place and make that place feel like it's the right person to come."
 (Quoting Edmund, she didn't realize she was quoting him.)